ms-iot/content/en-US/win10/samples/nodejs-blinky.md

 }, 1000);
 {% endhighlight %}
 </UL>

 Here's what the code above is doing:

-* We use the [node-uwp](https://www.npmjs.com/package/uwp) npm package to allow the code to use UWP APIs (within Windows and Microsoft namespaces).
+* We use the [node-uwp](https://www.npmjs.com/package/uwp) npm package to allow the code to use UWP APIs (within Windows namespace).
 * `GpioController.getDefault()` is called to get the GPIO controller.
 * Then we attempt to open the pin by calling `GpioController.openPin()` with the LED pin value.
 * Once we have the `pin`, we set it to be off (high) by default using the `GpioController.write()` function.